-The Lost Biographies of the Country Bearsby Jim Korkis, staff writer
+The Lost Biographies of the Country Bearsby Jim Korkis, contributing writer

 Recently, I got a chance to see an official 1972 Disney promotional film for the Country Bear Jamboree attraction, and was taken aback by some of the descriptions of the individual bears coming from the Audio-Animatronics lips of Henry, the host.
 I love the Country Bear Jamboree attraction and, over the years I have enjoyed it both at Disneyland and at Walt Disney World.
 I thought I knew the story of the show pretty well.
 However, it became apparent I was missing a key piece of information that I will share with you in this column.